Antara999333/matrix_testing/README.md

 [![Test](https://github.com/Antara999333/Individual-project/actions/workflows/test.yml/badge.svg)](https://github.com/Antara999333/Individual-project/actions/workflows/test.yml)

-# This is my Individual Project 1. .
+# This is my Individual Project 1.
+I have created a lib.py file which provides code to both, an ipynb file and a .py file to return descriptive statistics for a data set.

 ##Jupyter Notebook :